raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

     - `AZURE_OPEN_API_KEYS`: < Key for Azure OpenAI >
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >

-- Additional Environment Variable for OpenAI Lambda function:
+- Additional Environment Variable for Bedrock Lambda function:
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >

 - Enable Function URL: